spatie/laravel-data/docs/as-a-data-transfer-object/casts.md

 ]);
 ```

-We get an error, that's because the first 2 properties are simple PHP types(string, int's, floats, booleans, arrays) but the next two properties are more complex types a `DateTime` and `Enum` respectively.
-These types cannot be automatically created, a cast is needed to construct them from a string.
+And get an error because the first two properties are simple PHP types(string, int's, floats, booleans, arrays), but the following two properties are more complex types: `DateTime` and `Enum`, respectively.

+These types cannot be automatically created.
+A cast is needed to construct them from a string.

 There are two types of casts, local and global casts.

 ## local casts